OrnitOnGithub/school/English/Jane-Eyre/historical-context.md

   - Based on reputation, you could do whatever you wanted if you had a good reputation (She wants a good reputation to survive in the society.
 Its also why The Reeds do whatever they want.)
 - Jane's mother (also a Reed) "changed class" and lost reputation because she married a poor clergyman for love and not for reputation (Thats why Mrs. Reed hates Jane - she deems her not worthy)

-## working conditions
+## Working conditions
 - Terrible
-- People often malnourrished, mistreated
+- People nearly often malnourrished, mistreated
 - No hygiene

 # Genres